guojin-yan/OpenVINO-CSharp-API/CONTRIBUTING.md

 - 🕹**Becoming a maintainer**

-  If you are interested in OpenVINOSharp and accept the project work, and have the spare time to assist in the development of the OpenVINOSharp library, you can contact me by [guojin_yjs@cumt.edu.cn](mailto:guojin_yjs@cumt.edu.cn)。
+  If you are interested in OpenVINO™ C# API and accept the project work, and have the spare time to assist in the development of the OpenVINO™ C# API library, you can contact me by [guojin_yjs@cumt.edu.cn](mailto:guojin_yjs@cumt.edu.cn)。